anywhichway/watchlight/README.md

 #### ReactorEvent(config:object)

-An object with the string property `event` containing an event name, e.g. `{event:"change"}`.
+An object with the string property `type` containing an event name, e.g. `{type:"change"}`.
 Other properties vary based on event type and may include:

 * `target` - the reactive proxy generating the event